leogtzr/git-essentials-book/README.md

 # git-essentials-book
-Notes and snippets from the
+Notes and snippets from the "Git Essentials Book"